 Disney's streaming chief Mayer to become TikTok CEO

-REUTERS: Walt Disney Co's top streaming executive, Kevin Mayer, will leave the entertainment and theme parks giant to become the chief executive officer of TikTok, the popular video app owned by China's ByteDance Technology Co, the companies said on Monday.
+BURBANK, California: Walt Disney Co's top streaming executive, Kevin Mayer, will leave the entertainment and theme parks giant to become the chief executive officer of TikTok, the popular video app owned by China's ByteDance Technology Co, the companies said on Monday (May 19).

 Mayer led the successful launch of the Disney+ streaming service in November but in February was passed over as Disney's new chief executive.